Former Ceres United Presbyterian Church

 The church was built as a Relief church, which was termed Ceres East in order to distinguish it from the Antiburgher Church (Ceres Associate Congregation, site 10415), known as Ceres West.

 - Ceres Relief Church

-The east elevation is built from whinstone rubble and has an urn finial on the apex of the gable.
+The east elevation has an urn finial on the apex of the gable.
 On the southeast corner of the building are two adjoining extensions, one flat-roofed and the other slate and hipped.
-The north and south walls are alike; both are harled and two rectangular windows with traceried heads with coloured glass.
+The north and south walls are alike; both are harled and have two rectangular windows with traceried heads with coloured glass.
 The west wall is also harled.
 There is a stack on the north edge of the wall, topped by an urn finial.